allydunham/aa_subtypes/docs/subtype_descriptions.md

 ### T1

+Only tolerates serine

 ### T2

+Anything but proline

 ### T3

+Selects against aromatics and (less so) negative charge

 ### T4

+Selects against negative charge, glycine and proline

 ### T5

+Weak selection against cysteine only

 ### T6

+Strong selection against asparagine, weaker selection against other positive charge, negative charge, aromatics and cysteine

 ### TP

+58 permissive positions

+Examples:

+* CBS - 53 is on the surface just below the haem binding pocket, 193 & 318 are on the surface, 141 is in a mostly hydrophobic pocket between a helix and sheet
+* HSP90 - 5 positions, mostly exposed
+* Protein G - Mostly surface positions, apart from 16 which is semi exposed but also partly buried between the sheet and helix
+* TPMT - 190 is exposed on the surface, 38 is buried with aromatic and hydrophobic residues nearby

 ### TO

+Seven permissive positions

 ## V - Valine